winniebahati/STRIDE-Visualization/README.md

 Here a documentation on how to use the replication material should be provided.

 ### Getting started

+### The Task
+From the list of threats, the participants were required to identify the actual threats.

 1. Provide step-by-step instruction on how to use this repository, including requirements, and installation / script execution steps.